nrfconnect/sdk-nrf/samples/nrf9160/nrf_cloud_rest_agps/README.rst

 	  D: GPS mode is enabled
 	  D: GPS operational

 #.
-Observe that the GPS starts to track the position based on the satellite data received as shown below:
+Observe that the GPS starts to track the position based on the satellite data received as follows:

    .. code-block:: console